neoforged/.github/primers/1.21.2/index.md

 ## Shader Rewrites

+The internals of shaders have been rewritten quite a bit.

+### Shaders Files

-The internals of shaders have been rewritten, changing the defined samplers and post shaders.
+The main changes are the defined samplers and post shaders.

 The `DiffuseSampler` and `DiffuseDepthSampler` have been given new names depending on the target to apply: `InSampler`, `MainSampler`, and `MainDepthSampler`. `InSampler` is used in everything but the `transparency` program shader.